TremorVideoMobile/TremorVideo-iOS-SDK/README.md

 # New in SDK 3.14.0
 - Ad viewability measurements are now included

-# OS Support and iOS 10
+# OS Support
 - iOS 8 is the minimum OS version supported iOS release
 - App Transport Security (ATS) is fully supported
+- Additional requirements for your app:
 ```
 - Add `Bundle display name` to the plist of your apps for iOS 9.
 For instance
 ```